STANDARDS & BEST PRACTICES

 There are three levels of certification: Bronze, Silver and Gold.

-Interested facilities contact the Eco-rating Scheme secretariat at Ecotourism Kenya and are furnished with the application documents that apply to the level for which they intend to apply.
-The key document in the certification process is the self-assessment tool known as the Eco-rating Questionnaire.
-There are additional requirements for higher levels of certification including submitting a Responsible Tourism Report and an Environment Management Plan for Silver and Gold Eco-rating applications.
+Interested facilities contact Ecotourism Kenya and are provided with the application documents that apply to the level for which they intend to apply.
+The key document in the certification process is the self-assessment tool known as the Ecorating Questionnaire.
+There are additional requirements for higher levels of certification, including submitting a Responsible Tourism Report and an Environment Management Plan for Silver and Gold Ecorating applications.

 After receiving the documents, the applying facility is expected to select a team leader to lead the application process.
-The team leader will consult with others during this process including the management and staff.
-Once complete, the application is sent to Ecotourism Kenya, together with a USD 150 application fee.
+The team leader will consult with others during this process, including the management and staff.
+Once complete, the application is sent to Ecotourism Kenya.

-Once received, all applications go through three levels of evaluation: desk evaluation, field audit and Eco-rating Committee evaluation.
+Once received, all applications go through three levels of evaluation: desk evaluation, field audit and Standards & Best Practices Ecorating Committee evaluation.
 The desk evaluation is undertaken by the secretariat.
-The field audit is undertaken by a representative of the secretariat and at least one member of the Eco-rating Committee.
-Finally, the Eco-rating Committee evaluates the application using the reports of both the desk evaluation and field audits.
-This committee makes the final decision on all Eco-rating applications.
+The field audit is undertaken by a representative of the secretariat and at least one member of the Standards & Best Practices Ecorating Committee.
+Finally, the committee evaluates the application using the reports of both the desk evaluation and field audits.
+This committee makes the final decision on all Ecorating applications.

-Applicants are then notified on the outcome of the evaluation which can be either confirmation that the application was successful or a deferment.
-Successful applicants are then required to pay the full fee that applies to that level of certification (less the application fee) within 14 days.
-Deferred applicants are guided in their weak areas and advised to re-apply within 6 months to avoid nullification of their application.
+Applicants are then notified of the outcome of the evaluation, which can be either confirmation that the application was successful or a deferment.
+Successful applicants are then required to pay the full fee that applies to that level of certification.
+Deferred applicants are guided in their weak areas and advised to reapply within 6 months to avoid nullification of their application.

-Upon payment of the full fees, all successful applicants receive the appropriate Eco-rating Certificate in addition to the Eco-rating evaluation report.
-They are also allowed to display and use the appropriate Eco-rating Scheme logo on their promotional material.
+Upon payment of the full fees, all successful applicants receive formal communication containing the appropriate Ecorating Certificate, the Ecorating evaluation report and appropriate Ecorating emblems.

 How long do ratings last?

-Certification is valid for 24 months from date of award.
-This date is indicated in certificate of accreditation.
-A new application for evaluation must therefore be lodged at least three months before expiry of validity.
+Certification is valid for 24 months from the date of Certification.
+This date is indicated in the certificate of accreditation.
+A new application for evaluation must therefore be lodged at least three months before the expiry of validity.

 Who manages the Scheme?

-The day-to-day management of the Scheme is done by the Ecotourism Kenya secretariat with support from the management committee.
-The Eco-rating/evaluation committee provides second party verification of certification.
+The day-to-day management of the Certification is done by the Ecotourism Kenya secretariat with support from the Standards & Best Practices Ecorating Committee.
+The Ecorating/evaluation committee provides second-party verification of certification.

 How do I apply?